openedx/paragon/src/Layout/README.md

 devStatus: 'Done'
 ---

 A wrapper component that allows to control the size of child blocks on different screen sizes.
+It is a shorthand for the grid system (12 columns).
+Also see [Layout](/foundations/layout) foundations.

 ## Basic usage